Payment monitoring systems: a complete guide for payment teams

 7. Start detection with rules

 Rules are fast to implement, explainable, and easy to tune.
-Examples include drops in success rate relative to baseline, timeout spikes, decline storms in specific segments, velocity breaches, and early dispute warnings.
+Examples include drops in success rate relative to baseline, spikes in timeouts, decline storms in specific segments, velocity breaches, and early dispute warnings.

 8. Set up alerting